 The courses of the Entrepreneurship Minor draw on the scholarly and practical entrepreneurship literature.
 They do not expect that you have already developed an understanding of the functional domains of business administration or small business management (e.g. strategy, marketing, accounting, HRM, finance, operations).
-We encourage you to take the two introductory courses of the minor (Birthing New Ventures and Mobilising Resources) before taking the other courses of the Minor.
+We encourage you to take the two introductory courses of the minor (Entrepreneurship Theory and Practice and Female Entrepreneurship) before taking the other courses of the Minor.
 As this minor is delivered in English, your command of the English language in speech and writing should be good enough to actively prepare for, participate in, and contribute inside and outside of class.

 Social and environmental entrepreneurship